 • Fantasy of Lights Christmas Parade - Gatlinburg’s Winterfest Celebration features the 31st Annual Fantasy of Lights Christmas Parade in downtown Gatlinburg.
 Millions of twinkling lights and more than 100 parade entries will be featured.
 This year is the 31st Annual Fantasy of Lights Christmas Parade and more than 80,000 people are expected to attend the event.
 More than 100 floats, VIP appearances by Santa Claus and his elves, marching bands, giant helium balloons, and corporate floats will be featured.
 There will be artificial snow, sparklers, dance teams, elves, walking inflatable costumes, clowns, horses, and marching bands.

 The parade route begins at Traffic Light No. 1A on Highway 321 and continues to Traffic Light No. 10 at the Parkway and Ski Mountain Road.
 Limited bleacher seating is available in front of the parking garage at Traffic Light No. 3.
 Spectators are encouraged to arrive early to get a parking spot.
 Free parking is available at the Gatlinburg Park and Ride Lot located at the Spur Welcome Center at the entrance of Gatlinburg.
 Parking is also available at the Reagan Drive parking lot, the Aquarium parking lot and various additional parking lots in the downtown area.

-éentertain the crowd along with Rich Bailey of Star 102.1 providing music in the streets.
-The entire city of Gatlinburg celebrates New Year’s Eve in a big way with many restaurants and attractions offering special celebrations.
+• Gatlinburg's New Year's Eve Celebration - The entire city of Gatlinburg celebrates New Year’s Eve in a big way with many restaurants and attractions offering special celebrations.
 Gatlinburg trolleys will run until 2 a.m.